djetelina/tofuref/README.md

 | `ctrl+g`      | open **GitHub** repository for provider                                          |
 | `ctrl+s`      | Show **stats** of provider's github repo                                         |

+> Note: The GitHub functionality tries to use your GitHub token (env or `gh` cli) to avoid rate limiting.

 #### Focus windows

 | keybindings | action                     |